gravitational/teleport/docs/4.3/user-manual.md

 SSH agent can be used to feed the certificate to other SSH clients, for example to OpenSSH `ssh`.

+If you wish to disable SSH agent integration, pass `--no-use-local-ssh-agent` to `tsh`.
+You can also set the `TELEPORT_USE_LOCAL_SSH_AGENT` environment variable to `false` in your shell profile to make this permanent.

 ### Identity Files

 [`tsh login`](cli-docs.md#tsh-login) can also save the user certificate into a